hashicorp/vault-guides/identity/vault-agent-k8s-demo/README.md

 - A running Vault environment reachable from your Kubernetes environment
 - [Key/value secrets engine version 1](https://www.vaultproject.io/docs/secrets/kv/kv-v1.html) is mounted at `secret/`

+> If you want to test against Azure Kubernetes Service (AKS) cluster instead, you can use the Terraform files under the `terraform-azure` folder to create an AKS cluster.

 ## Demo Steps